monsoonmaelstrom/book2/book2.md

 “I think the original key and locks were probably all cast from the same piece of metal, like the rings.”

 “Can we redo it without them all being from the same piece of metal?”
-I ask.
+I want to know.

 “Yeah, but it’s harder.
 It’ll take more time to do.”